-For pivotal studies and RCTs identified in the sponsor's systematic review, the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) framework was used to assess the certainty of the evidence for outcomes considered most relevant to inform CADTH's expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
+For pivotal studies and RCTs identified in the sponsor's systematic review, the Grading of Recommendations Assessment, Development and Evaluation (GRADE) framework was used to assess the certainty of the evidence for outcomes considered most relevant to inform the CDA-AMC expert committee deliberations, and a final certainty rating was determined as outlined by the GRADE Working Group.
 Following the GRADE approach, evidence from RCTs started as high-certainty evidence and could be rated down for concerns related to study limitations (which refers to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias.

 The selection of outcomes for GRADE assessment was based on the sponsor's Summary of Clinical Evidence, consultation with clinical experts, and input received from patient and clinician groups and public drug plans.
-The following list of outcomes was finalized in consultation with expert committee members:
+The following list of outcomes was finalized in consultation with the expert committee members:

-- Probability of OS at Months 36 and 48
+- probability of OS at months 36 and 48

-- Probability of DFS at Months 24 and 48
+- probability of DFS at months 24 and 48

-- HRQoL as measured by the EORTC QLQ-C30 (global health status/QoL) and EORTC QLQ-LC13 symptomatic scales (chest pain, coughing, and dyspnea) at Week 48
+- HRQoL as measured by the EORTC QLQ-C30 (global health status/QoL) and EORTC QLQ-LC13 symptomatic scales (chest pain, coughing, and dyspnea) at week 48

-- Grade 3 to 5 AEs.
+- grade 3 to 5 AEs.